solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">Your online Identity </h3>
           <p class="info">
           Login with WebID to use Solid.
-Similar to email, WebID allows you to connect to anyone else no matter who their identity provider.
-With WebID login online you and where you sign in knows about it. <a href="{{site.baseUrl}}/use-solid" title="Where to get a Solid account">Get started</a> by signing up for a WebID.
+Similar to email, WebID allows you to connect to anyone else no matter who their identity provider is.
+When you login with WebID, you and only you and where you are signing into knows about it. <a href="{{site.baseUrl}}/use-solid" title="Where to get a Solid account">Get started</a> by signing up for a WebID.
           </p>
         </div>
       </div>
     </div>
     <div class="img-info-banner row around">
       <div class="col-xs-12 col-sm-12 col-md-5 col-lg-5">
         <div class="image">